weamhanosh/digital-project/README.md

 Before starting the server, run "npm install" and then "nodemon server.js" to start it.

 Before running the client, run "cd client", then "npm install" and then "npm start" to run it.

+This web application has been deployed to AWS and can be accessed through http://ec2-52-214-73-236.eu-west-1.compute.amazonaws.com/